How do you visit the Great Barrier Reef, a true wonder of the world that is 2,300km long?

 It’s been at the top of our bucket list for years and we were determined to experience it in the best way we could with our kids on this road trip around Australia.

 I wasn’t sure if The Great Barrier Reef would match it’s hype, but it did, in a less glamorous but more curious and awe-inspiring way.

-We’d just pulled up in the middle of the ocean at Marine World on the Outer Great Barrier Reef.
-We were on one of the day tours from Cairns and it was windy and choppy and there was a bit of a swell – not the calm, pristine conditions I’d seen in the brochure.
+Our day tour from Cairns pulled up in the middle of the ocean at Marine World on the Outer Great Barrier Reef.
+It was windy and choppy and there was a bit of a swell – not the calm, pristine conditions I’d seen in the brochure.

 I felt a little sinking fear and disappointment thinking I wouldn’t even see this magical world under the ocean because there was no way I was getting in.

 It all looked a little too out of my comfort zone.